chris-molki/gpetas/docs/source/README.md

 all required information in order to perform the inference.
 See this [notebook](notebooks/03_inference_setup.ipynb)

-For the sampling procedure and obtained posterior samples see section [Bayesian inference via sampling]().
+For the sampling procedure and obtain posterior samples see section [Bayesian inference via sampling]().

 ### Setup object for classical MLE